Experienced in multi-jurisdictional investigations and prosecutions into tax offences, fraud and corruption.

 - Fraud Lawyers Association (FLA)

 Rachel works on a range of fraud, white-collar crime, tax enforcement and regulatory matters.

 Rachel is currently acting in several bribery cases in which individuals are being investigated for the corruption of foreign (West African) public officials and she also acts for other public officials accused of being the recipient of bribes.

 Increasingly prosecution agencies are utilising the court’s powers of restraint and confiscation to secure and recover proceeds of crime.
 Rachel has experience acting for individuals in both restraint and confiscation proceedings.

-Rachel acts for a several individuals who are the subject of extradition requests from Category 1 and 2 countries.
+Rachel acts for individuals who are the subject of extradition requests from Category 1 and 2 countries.
 Whilst she has significant experience acting for clients in extradition proceedings, Rachel also regularly makes successful representations to the Secretary of State, Home Office and Metropolitan Police Extradition Squad in order to defeat extradition requests without the need for a substantive hearing.

 Rachel acts for a trader being prosecuted by the FCA for insider dealing.
 Rachel also advises regulated individuals subject to oversight and/or investigation by the FCA and assists individuals who are witnesses in FCA prosecutions.
 Rachel acted for a leading bank in a Libor investigation.

 Rachel acts for a number of individuals subject to Interpol Red Notices.
 She has made representations to the Secretariat to the Commission for the Control of Interpol’s Files and to National Central Bureaus, and has been successful in convincing Interpol to remove names from its database or to add a note to its file of the existence of political motivation in the requesting state.

 Money laundering issues can arise in almost all white-collar cases and Rachel has acted for a number of individuals charged with this offence.
 She frequently advises individuals and corporates on compliance with money laundering regulations.

 Rachel has successfully acted for individuals that are the subject of mutual legal assistance requests in the UK and/or abroad, including successful judicial reviews of the Secretary of State’s decision to act on a request from a foreign state.
 She also has experience acting for legal and accountancy professionals subject to professional disciplinary proceedings.